Tacos and fish go very nicely together. A warm tortilla and some blackened Mahi Mahi or other white fish is the perfect easy dinner.

-Blackened Fish Tacos With A Yummy Creamy Avocado Sauce
+Blackened Mahi Fish Tacos with A Yummy Creamy Avocado Sauce

 An easy dinner that is healthy and delicious.

 - 18-20 oz. mahi-mahi or other firm white fish

 - 2 tablespoons butter, melted

 - 1 teaspoon black pepper

 - 1/2 teaspoon cayenne pepper* * Adjust amount of cayenne to reach desired level of heat